simpleParadox/simpleparadox.github.io/_pages/about.md

 <!-- # Hello 👋, I'm Rohan! -->
 # About me
 I am a PhD student at the University of Alberta working with [Dr. Alona Fyshe](https://webdocs.cs.ualberta.ca/~alona/).
 I am interested in improving the performance of Large Language Models using learning techniques inspired by the human mind.
+Visit my full [LinkedIn](https://www.linkedin.com/in/rohansaha60/) or get my [CV](/files/cv.pdf).

 # Education
+##### PhD - Computing Science, Edmonton, Canada, 2022-Present
+GPA: 4.0/4.0
+Working on curriculum Learning for language models.
+Supervisor: Alona Fyshe

+##### MSc - Computing Science, Edmonton, Canada, 2019-2021
+GPA: 3.5/4.0
+Using machine learning and NLP to understand how the infant brain processes language.
+Supervisor: Alona Fyshe

+##### B.Tech - Computer Science and Engineering, Bhubaneswar, India, 2015-2019
+GPA: 9.48/10.0
+Bachelor's degree in Computer Science and Engineering.
+Worked on deep learning for projects for the fulfilling degree requirements.

 # Professional Experience
-## Natural Resources Canada, Government of Canada, 2023
+### Natural Resources Canada, Government of Canada, 2023
 NLP Research Intern - Led a successful project to upgrade the language model based recommendation engine for suggesting similar records on [geo.ca](https://geo.ca/)

-## Alberta Machine Intelligence Institute, 2023
+### Alberta Machine Intelligence Institute, 2023
 AI Career Accelerator Program Participant (Consulting) - Course content contributor for multiple modules for the ML training course offered by AMII.

-## Robert Bosch Engineering Business Solutions, 2019
+### Robert Bosch Engineering Business Solutions, 2019
 Software Engineering Intern - Teamed with 4 interns to design and develop a mixed reality proof-of-concept application using Microsoft HoloLens to visualize levels of ambient radiation.

-## Endurance International Group (Newfold Digital), 2018
+### Endurance International Group (Newfold Digital), 2018
 Software Engineering Intern - Worked with a team of 2 people to upgrade the primary payments collection system to run on the latest version of Ruby on Rails.

 # What tools do I use?